AshokChoudhary06/Zepto_inventory_analysis/README.md

 ## Task

 The goal was to go further then just normal sql quering and finding insights and answer the 3 main business questions using **SQL and Inferential Statistics.**
-1. **Availability Problem** - Which products and categories are going out of stock, and what drives stockouts — is it pricing or discounting?
+1. **Availability Problem** - Which products and categories are going out of stock, and what drives stockouts is it pricing or discounting?
 2. **Pricing & Discount Problem** - Are discounts applied strategically across categories, or is there no clear pattern?
 3. **Revenue Problem** - Which categories generate the most estimated revenue, and which are underperforming?

+The key challenge was to prove whether the observed patterns where statistically correct or just random noise.

+## Action